PauPerezT/Tratamiento-de-Senales-3/README.md

 Universidad de Antioquia, Medellín, Colombia.

 Repository of the Signal Treatment 3 - Virtual modality of the Telecommunication Engineering.
 This course in a introduction of pattern recognition
-Universidad de Antioquia, Medellín, Colombia.
+University of Antioquia, Medellín, Colombia.